-c) The employees responsible for processing payments are prohibited from adding/modifying vendor files unless another employee is responsible for reviewing changes to vendor files.

-Performance: Obtained a listing of employees involved in processing payments to vendors.
-Observed that the employee responsible for processing payments is involved in adding/modifying vendor files.
-Management confirmed and we observed that another employee is responsible for reviewing changes to vendor files.
+- iii.
+The employees responsible for processing payments are prohibited from adding/modifying vendor files unless another employee is responsible for periodically reviewing changes to vendor files. - Performance: Obtained a listing of employees involved in processing payments to vendors.
+Observed that the employee involved in processing payments can add/modify vendor files.
+Confirmed that another employee is responsible for reviewing changes to vendor files.

-d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+iv.
+Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.